-The Corporation reports a receivable in its government-wide statement of net position for TSR revenue received after the close of the fiscal year.
+The Corporation reports a receivable for TSR revenue received after the close of the fiscal year.

 Restricted Assets

 The use of certain assets of the Corporation is restricted by specific provisions of bond resolutions.
 Assets so designated are identified as restricted assets on the statement of net position.